 The next day we returned to Konitsa following the same path but there are many other hiking options from the Astraka Refuge.
-The path to Mikro Papigo is supposed to be the shortest and easiest ascent route to the refuge, the others paths lead to Tsepelovo, Skamneli or the peaks of Mt.
+The path to Mikro Papigo is supposed to be the shortest and easiest ascent route to the refuge, the other paths lead to Tsepelovo, Skamneli or the peaks of Mt.
 Tymfi.
-The main paths are pretty well-marked and are covered in the Anavasi map of Zagori with short description on the other side of the map.
+The main paths are pretty well-marked and are covered in the Anavasi map of Zagori with a short description on the other side of the map.

 After the Mt.
 Tymfi trek we only had one full day left to explore the Vikos-Aoos National Park and the Zagorohoria so we decided to make it a road trip with as little walking as possible and with the final destination the village of Tsepelovo on the other side of the park.
 First stop after leaving Konitsa was the Klidonia Bridge across the stunning Voidomatis river.
 There is a path starting from the bridge and following the river upstream through a lush valley towards its springs in Vikos Gorge.

-We crossed Voidomatis one more time when driving to the Papigo villages deeper in to the park and it was truly magical.
-Early in the morning the clear deep blue water was shrouded by a blanket of mist with the greenery around mirroring on its surface.
+We crossed Voidomatis one more time when driving to the Papigo villages deeper into the park and it was truly magical.
+Early in the morning, the clear deep blue water was shrouded by a blanket of mist with the greenery around mirroring on its surface.
 Voidomatis is only 15 km long and spends most of its short journey running through the national park before it joins the Aoos river outside of Konitsa.
 Therefore it remains one of the cleanest rivers in Europe.
-With temperature around 4 °C it is probably one of the coldest as well.
+With temperatures around 4 °C, it is probably one of the coldest as well.